ThunderFly-aerospace/TFPROBE01/README.md

 <img src="/doc/img/TFPROBE01A_sensors.jpg" width="48%" />
 </p>

-> This module (TFGPS01A) was developed by [ThunderFly s.r.o.](https://www.thunderfly.cz) and is published as OpenSource hardware with a [GPLv3](LICENSE) license.
-It is possible to buy on request.
-For a quote contact us by email at info@thunderfly.cz.
-Or together with a [TFRPM01](https://github.com/ThunderFly-aerospace/TFRPM01) sensor at [Tindie store](https://www.tindie.com/products/thunderfly/tfrpm01-drone-rpm-tachometer-sensor/).
+> This device was developed by [ThunderFly s.r.o.](https://www.thunderfly.cz) and is published as OpenSource hardware with a [GPLv3](LICENSE) license.
+It is commercially available, for a quote contact us by email at info@thunderfly.cz.
+Or buy it directly together with a [TFRPM01](https://docs.thunderfly.cz/avionics/TFRPM01/) sensor at [Tindie store](https://www.tindie.com/products/thunderfly/tfrpm01-drone-rpm-tachometer-sensor/).

 ### Magnetic Sensing

-The magnetic Hall-effect sensor mounted on the probe board is able to sense both directions of the magnetic field.
+The magnetic Hall-effect sensor mounted on the probe board can sense both directions of the magnetic field.
 The strength of the magnetic field is a decisive parameter for the probe's correct function.
 The magnetic flux is expected to be perpendicular to the sensor PCB surface.
 The detailed requirements of magnetic flux density are described in [AH3572 datasheet page 4](/doc/datasheets/AH3572-1483253.pdf).

 In magnetic sensing, it is recommended to cover the probe in a black shrinking tube.
 The covering blocks function of a reflective sensor.